Your Guide to Applying

 Follow the key dates and deadlines below.

-If you’re applying to a program that requires an artistic review, we recommend submitting your Common Application one month earlier to give you time to prepare your portfolio and or an audition by the deadline.
+If you’re applying to a program that requires an artistic review, we recommend submitting your Common Application one month earlier to give you time to prepare your portfolio or an audition by the deadline.

 November - January